-- At present, Sheri is unsure how many people with disabilities reside in Jemez, but is identifying the people and groups, such as vocational rehabilitation centers, to engage. - A handful of community members have concerns they want to keep the character and aesthetic of tribal land, and not turn the Pueblo into the City of Albuquerque by paving everything.
+- At present, Sheri is unsure how many people with disabilities reside in Jemez, but is in the process of identifying the people and groups, such as those who utilize the services of the housing authority and vocational rehabilitation center, to engage. - A handful of community members have concerns they want to keep the character and aesthetic of tribal land, and not turn the Pueblo into the City of Albuquerque by paving everything.